 This Schedule forms part of the tender evaluation and is to be completed by the Tenderer.

-[OPTION 1 – DELETE IF NOT APPLICABLE] The Tenderer must verify the responses noted in this Schedule by providing with its Tender copies of relevant policies, procedures, certificates etc. that provides evidence of their ability and capacity to effectively manage their WHS responsibilities for the contract.

-[OPTION 2 – DELETE IF NOT APPLICABLE] The Tenderer must, if and when requested to do so by the Principal, verify the responses noted in this Schedule by providing copies of relevant policies, procedures, certificates etc. that provides evidence of their ability and capacity to effectively manage their WHS responsibilities for the contract.
+The Tenderer must, if and when requested to do so by the Principal, verify the responses noted in this Schedule by providing copies of relevant policies, procedures, certificates etc. that provides evidence of their ability and capacity to effectively manage their WHS responsibilities for the contract.